microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `maxDiffSize` <[int]>

-An acceptable number of pixels to vary the size by, between `0` and `1`.
+An acceptable number of pixels to vary the width or height by.
+Default is configurable with `TestConfig.expect`.
+1 by default.

+## assertions-max-diff-size-ratio
+* langs: js
+- `maxDiffSizeRatio` <[float]>

+An acceptable ratio for the difference in width or height, greater than `1`.
 Default is configurable with `TestConfig.expect`.
 1 by default.

 ## assertions-threshold
 * langs: js